HM Customs and Excise: The Waterguard

 In 1809 an organisation called the Preventive Water Guard was formed, independent of HM Customs, as a specialist service to combat smuggling.
 In 1822 it was brought together with the Riding Officers and Cutter service to form a new body (under the authority of HM Customs) named the Coast Guard.
 In 1856, however, authority over the Coast Guard was transferred from the Customs to the Admiralty.

 In 1891 a specialist Waterguard service was re-established within HM Customs, dedicated to rummaging vessels and combatting smuggling.

 The Cutter Service

-Following the transfer of the Coast Guard to the Admiralty, HM Customs had found itself bereft of sea-going vessels.
+Following the transfer of the Coastguard to the Admiralty, HM Customs had found itself bereft of sea-going vessels.
 For the first part of the twentieth century, HMCE made do with a single revenue cruiser, the Vigilant (which served more as a flagship for the Commissioners than as a practical deterrent).
 After the Second World War, however, the need for active vessels was again recognised and suitable craft were purchased from the Admiralty.
 By 1962 HMCE had four fast launches in service, crewed by officers of the Waterguard (many of whom had seen active service in the Royal Navy); by 1980 eight further vessels had been acquired.